vedantwpatil/FocusFrame/README.md

 Now we've switched over to using ffmpeg to capture the screen and encode the captured video and getting higher frame rate.

-#### Current Status
+### Current Status

-Working on mouse tracking and interactions for video transitions and editing
+Working on finding a way to track the mouse to be able to add high quality zoom animations when the mouse is clicked.